Behavioral Science and Health Equity, M.P.H.

 Students who receive a Master of Public Health in Behavioral Science and Health Equity from Saint Louis University can improve public health by developing, promoting and researching community-wide initiatives encouraging healthy living practices to prevent disease and injury.

-In Saint Louis University's behavioral science and health equity M.P.H. concentration, we couple a team-based experience with additional learning experiences beyond the classroom, all tailored to your interests by professors who know you by your name.
+In SLU's behavioral science and health equity M.P.H. concentration, we couple a team-based experience with learning experiences beyond the classroom, all tailored to your interests by professors who know you by your name.

 • Apply conceptual models and theories at multiple ecological levels (intrapersonal, interpersonal, institutional, community and policy).